-- 4.4.3 The Chief Executive of the States of Jersey shall prepare a Governance Statement.
+- 5.4.3 The Chief Executive of the States of Jersey and the Treasurer of the States shall prepare a Governance Statement.
 They should refer to guidance in Financial Directions published separately by the Treasurer of the States for Governance Statements.
-Reference should also be made to the governance structure in place for the States of Jersey. - 4.4.4 Accounting Officers of all entities covered by the requirements of this Manual shall prepare a Governance Statement.
+Reference should also be made to the governance structure in place for the States of Jersey. - 5.4.4 Accounting Officers of all entities covered by the requirements of this Manual shall prepare a Governance Statement.
 Entities should refer to guidance in Financial Directions published separately by the Treasurer of the States for Governance Statements.
 In preparing the statement, the Accounting Officer should reflect the particular circumstances in which the entity operates, and adapt the statement accordingly.
-These statements should not be included in full in the financial statements, but reference should be made as to where they can be located. - 4.4.5 The Chief Executive of the States of Jersey and the Treasurer of the States shall sign and date the Governance Statement.
+These statements should not be included in full in the financial statements, but reference should be made as to where they can be located. - 5.4.5 The Chief Executive of the States of Jersey and the Treasurer of the States shall sign and date the Governance Statement.

-4.5 The Annual Accounts
+5.5 The Annual Accounts

-- 4.5.1 This section of the chapter provides guidance on the format and content of the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Statement of Changes in Equity and the Statement of Cash Flows, together with the relevant notes. - 4.5.2 In addition to the requirements of the Companies Act (see paragraph 4.5.4), this section considers the following accounting standards that include material dealing with formats of, and disclosures in, financial statements: - IAS 1 Presentation of Financial Statements; - IAS 7 Statement of Cash Flows; - IAS 10 Events after the Reporting Period; - IAS 24 Related Party Disclosures; and - IFRS 8 Operating Segments. - 4.5.3 Other accounting standards, which are dealt with in other chapters of this Manual, might include disclosure requirements.
+- 5.5.1 This section of the chapter provides guidance on the format and content of the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Statement of Changes in Equity and the Statement of Cash Flows, together with the relevant notes. - 5.5.2 In addition to the requirements of the UK Companies Act (see paragraph 5.5.4), this section considers the following accounting standards that prescribe and provide guidance on the formats of, and disclosures in, financial statements: - IAS 1 Presentation of Financial Statements; - IAS 7 Statement of Cash Flows; - IAS 10 Events after the Reporting Period; - IAS 24 Related Party Disclosures; and - IFRS 8 Operating Segments. - 5.5.3 Other accounting standards, which are dealt with in other chapters of this Manual, might include disclosure requirements.
 Unless indicated otherwise, those disclosure requirements apply in full.